- To evaluate the safety of an insert containing TAF/EVG administered rectally

-MTN-039 is an open-label, multi-site single arm, two-period study designed to evaluate the safety and pharmacokinetics (PK) of elvitegravir (EVG) administered rectally as an insert at two dose levels.
-Elvitegravir is a potent inhibitor of HIV-1 integrase.
-Approximately 20 healthy, HIV-uninfected men and women (cis or transgender) who are 18 years of age and older who have a history of consensual receptive anal intercourse (RAI) will be enrolled in MTN-039.
-Participants will receive a single 8 mg EVG insert rectally, and samples will be collected over a three-day period.
-Following a washout period, participants will apply two 8 mg inserts rectally, with samples being collected over a three-day period.
-It is anticipated that this study will take approximately 6-8 months to enroll the target sample size, and that total study duration for participants will be between 6-13 weeks.
-It is hypothesized that one 8 mg EVG insert and two 8 mg EVG inserts will be safe and well-tolerated among healthy men and women, when a single dose of either study product is administered rectally under direct observation in the clinic.
+MTN-039 was a Phase 1, open-label, multi-site single arm, two-period study designed to evaluate the safety and pharmacokinetics (PK) of Tenofovir Alafenamide (TAF) and elvitegravir (EVG) administered rectally as an insert at two dose levels.
+TAF is a nucleotide reverse transcriptase inhibitor and a prodrug of tenofovir and EVG is an integrase inhibitor.
+The study enrolled 23 healthy, HIV-uninfected individuals who are 18 years of age and older who have a history of consensual receptive anal intercourse (RAI).
+Participants received a single TAF/EVG (20 mg/16 mg) insert rectally, and samples were collected over a three-day period.
+Following a washout period, participants applied two TAF/EVG inserts rectally, with samples being collected over a three-day period.
+It is hypothesized that one TAF/EVG insert and two TAF/EVG inserts will be safe and well-tolerated among healthy men and women, when a single dose of either study product is administered rectally under direct observation in the clinic.

 The study completed follow-up on April 7, 2021.
 Database was locked on July 21, 2021.
 Study results are expected soon.

 US Eunice Kennedy Shriver National Institute of Child Health and Human Development